brianbillman/exif-lens-chooser/README.markdown

 ## How I Use It

 I use Lightroom as my image library.
 After importing images into Lightroom, I use the library filters to limit by lens (*0.0mm f/0.0* for photos without a lens defined) and then focal length (since my camera allows me to set partial EXIF information, such as focal length and aperture) and select all the remaining photos.
 Then I explicitly save the metadata to the files (*Metadata → Save Metadata to File* or ⌘S), and drag and drop the photos from the Lightroom grid onto the application.
-I recommend not editing the selected files in Lightroom before setting the correect lens info.
+I recommend not editing the selected files in Lightroom before setting the correct lens info.
 After files are updated by the app, I select them again (normally they are still selected) and choose *Metadata → Read Metadata from File*.
 Lightroom then refreshes the files and you can see the new EXIF info for the selected images.

 ### Virtual Copies